CptHolzschnauz/Arduino-MKR-1400-OTA-Update/README.md

 It's just a assamblage of code written by others, mainly by Giampaolo Mancini, Alexander Entinger, Sandeep Mistry et all so the credit goes there

-# UPDATE: This doesn't work very stable
+# UPDATE: A direct to SD version
-Please see MKRGSM.ino for a simpler and faster version direct from MKRGSM client.read to the SD card.
+Please see MKRGSM_direct.ino for a simpler and faster version direct from MKRGSM client.read to the SD card.
 The HTTP Header Remover is a hack for Apache under Ubuntu, eventuelly needs adjustment for other webservers